-It is possible that any of these competitors could develop or improve technologies or products that would render DSUVIA or Zalviso obsolete or noncompetitive, which could adversely affect our revenue potential.
 Key competitive factors affecting the commercial success of our approved products are likely to be efficacy, safety profile, reliability, convenience of dosing, price and reimbursement.

-Many of our potential competitors have substantially greater financial, technical and human resources than we do and significantly greater experience in the discovery and development of drug candidates, obtaining FDA and other regulatory approval of products and the commercialization of those products.
+Many of our competitors and potential competitors have substantially greater financial, technical and human resources than we do and significantly greater experience in the discovery and development of drug candidates, obtaining FDA and other regulatory approval of products, and the commercialization of those products.
 Accordingly, our competitors may be more successful than we are in obtaining FDA approval for drugs and achieving widespread market acceptance.
 Our competitors' drugs or drug delivery systems may be more effective, have fewer adverse effects, be less expensive to develop and manufacture, or be more effectively marketed and sold than any product we may seek to commercialize.
-This may render our products obsolete or non-competitive before we can recover our losses.
-We anticipate that we will face intense and increasing competition as new drugs enter the market and additional technologies become available.
-These new entities may also establish collaborative or licensing relationships with our competitors, which may adversely affect our competitive or obsolete.
-These and other risks may materially adversely affect our ability to attain or sustain profitable operations.
+This may render our products obsolete or non-competitors establish collaborative or licensing relationships, which may adversely affect our competitive position.
+These and other competitive risks may materially adversely affect our ability to attain or sustain profitable operations.

-Formulary approval may not be available, or could be subject to certain restrictions for DSUVIA, or Zalviso, if approved, in the United States, which could make it difficult for us to sell our products profitably.
+Hospital or other health care facility formulary approvals for DSUVIA or Zalviso, if approved, in the United States may not be achieved, or could be subject to certain restrictions, which could make it difficult for us to sell our products.

-Obtaining formulary approval can be an expensive and time-consuming process.
-We cannot be certain if and when we will obtain formulary approval to allow us to sell our products into our target markets.
+Obtaining formulary approvals can be an expensive and time-consuming process.
+We cannot be certain if and when we will obtain formulary approvals to allow us to sell our products into our target markets.
 Failure to obtain timely formulary approval will limit our commercial success.
-If we are successful in obtaining formulary approval, we may need to complete evaluation programs whereby DSUVIA, or Zalviso, if approved, is used on a limited basis for certain patient types.
-Hospitals may seek to obtain DSUVIA or Zalviso devices at little or no cost during this evaluation period.
-Revenue generated from these hospitals during the evaluation period would be minimal.
-The evaluation period may last several months and there can be no assurance that use during the evaluation period will lead to formulary approval of DSUVIA, or Zalviso, if approved.
-Further, even successful formulary approval may be subject to certain restrictions based on patient type or hospital protocol.
-Failure to obtain timely formulary approval for DSUVIA, and/or Zalviso, if approved, would materially adversely affect our ability to attain or sustain profitable operations.
+If we are successful in obtaining formulary approvals, we may need to complete evaluation programs whereby DSUVIA, or Zalviso, if approved, is used on a limited basis for certain patient types.
+The evaluation period may last several months and there can be no assurance that use during the evaluation period will lead to formulary approvals of DSUVIA, or Zalviso, if approved.
+Further, even successful formulary approvals may be subject to certain restrictions based on patient type or hospital protocol.
+Failure to obtain timely formulary approvals for DSUVIA, or Zalviso, if approved, would materially adversely affect our ability to attain or sustain profitable operations.

-Coverage and adequate reimbursement may not be available for DSUVIA, or Zalviso, if approved, in the United States, or DZUVEO or Zalviso in Europe, which could make it difficult for us, or our partners, to sell our products profitably.
+Coverage and adequate reimbursement may not be available for DSUVIA or Zalviso, if approved, in the United States, or DZUVEO or Zalviso in Europe, which could make it difficult for us, or our partners, to sell our products profitably.

-Our ability to commercialize DSUVIA, or Zalviso, if approved, in the United States, any future collaboration partner's ability to commercialize DZUVEO in Europe, or Grünenthal's ability to expand sales of Zalviso in Europe successfully will depend, in part, on the extent to which coverage and adequate reimbursement will be available from government payer programs at the federal and state levels, authorities, including Medicare and Medicaid, private health insurers, managed care plans and other third-party payers.
+Our ability to commercialize DSUVIA or Zalviso, if approved, in the United States, any future collaboration partner's ability to commercialize DZUVEO in Europe, or Grünenthal's ability to expand sales of Zalviso in Europe successfully will depend, in part, on the extent to which coverage and adequate reimbursement will be available from government payer programs at the federal and state levels, authorities, including Medicare and Medicaid, private health insurers, managed care plans and other third-party payers.